 Week 2: The Road To Suffering

-KEY QUESTION: What did it mean for Americans to travel after the Mayflower?
+KEY QUESTION: What does it mean for Americans to travel?

 Mark Twain: The Adventures of Huckleberry Finn (Selections)